cloud-gov/cg-site/content/docs/apps/experimental/custom-buildpacks.md

 ### apt-buildpack

 cloud.gov does not allow the use of `sudo` inside of buildpacks.
 If your app depends on a library that is `apt-get` installable, you can use the CF flavor of [`apt-buildpack`](https://github.com/pivotal-cf-experimental/apt-buildpack), which is a custom buildpack.
-This can work with `cf-buildpack-multi`.

 You can see this in the wild in 18F's [`iaa-pdf-api`](https://github.com/18f/iaa-pdf-api) repo, which depends on the [`pdftk`](https://www.pdflabs.com/tools/pdftk-server/) library.